nodesource/nsolid-kubernetes/docs/misc/bluemix-external-ip.md

 ```bash
 printf "\nhttps://$(bx cs workers mycluster | awk '{ split($2,t,"""Public"""); printf """%s+""", t[1] }' | awk '{ split($1,ip,"""+"""); print ip[3] }'):$(kubectl get svc nginx-secure-proxy --namespace=nsolid --output='jsonpath={.spec.ports[1].nodePort}')\n"
 ```
+Note: if using this command for an application,  replace "nginx-secure-proxy" in the command text with the {service-name} of the application.

 Windows: